jasoncui/jasoncui.github.io/_posts/2015-12-23-how-i-made-this-blog-for-free.md

 ![Poole]({{ site.url }}/public/poole.png){: .center-image }

-As mentioned above, Poole is the Jekyll theme used for this site.
+As mentioned above, [Poole](http://getpoole.com/) is the Jekyll theme used for this site.
+Poole also offers two official themes within it called *Hyde* and *Landon* that offer additional features ranging from two-column themes to hidden navigation bars.

 #### URL

+Unfortunately this section will apply only to students.
+Namecheap for Education offers a free .me domain to students with a .edu address.
+You can get your free .me domain [here](https://nc.me/).

+With the domain from Namecheap, it is easy to configure Namecheap DNS for Github pages.
+A good tutorial for that process can be found [here](http://abdelraoof.com/blog/2014/09/20/configuring-namecheap-dns-for-github/).